Kaz-ookid/Autoseller/README.md

 ````

 ## Contributing
 Feel free to open issues or submit pull requests for any improvements or bug fixes.
+Please, work on a new branch.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.